Craig Coley: New investigation

 Michael Bender, a serving detective with Simi Valley Police Department, started to re-investigate Coley's case in 1989 and discovered there were problems with it.
 Until their deaths, Coley's father and mother, a retired police officer and teacher respectively, had been trying to free their son.
 Simi Valley Police Chief Dave Livingstone requested a new investigation by cold case Detective Dan Swanson.
 Det.
 Swanson located missing evidence, and had it forensically examined.
 DNA testing, not available at the original trial, showed there was no trace of Coley's DNA on the evidence, but that there was the DNA of an unknown suspect.
 Investigators also disproved the testimony of a witness from the original trial who claimed to have seen Coley at the scene of the crime.
 In a report to the local police, three former and current police officers testified that the detective at the time of Coley's trial had “mishandled the investigation or framed Mr. Coley.”
-The local prosecutor felt the original detectives decided Coley was guilty too quickly and that they were victims of "tunnel vision".
+The local prosecutor felt the original detectives decided Coley was guilty too quickly and as a result had "tunnel vision".